raquelsilveira/Corpo/README.md

-# Corpora to the Keyphrases Extraction Task.
+# Corpora to the Keyphrases Extraction.